embeddedgyro/shakey-table/README.md

 executable, you can enter `./ShakeyTable` (the leading dot means *this directory*).

 ## Documentation
-Documentation of this project is provided by Doxygen formated comments in the code.
+Documentation of this project is provided by Doxygen formatted comments in the code.
 Doxygen can be used to create a website and PDF document that organise the documentation in a way that is clear, easy to navigate, and easy to read.